Thomas Lawrence: Legacy

 Lawrence's friends asked Scottish poet Thomas Campbell to write the artist's biography, but he passed on the task to D.E.
 Williams, whose two rather inaccurate volumes were published in 1831.
 It was nearly 70 years later, in 1900, before another biography of Lawrence appeared by Lord Ronald Gower.
 In 1913, Sir Walter Armstrong, who was not a great admirer of Lawrence, published a monograph.
 The 1950s saw the publication of two further works: Douglas Goldring's Regency portrait painter, and Kenneth Garlick's catalogue of Lawrence's paintings (a further edition was published in 1989).
 Sir Michael Levey, curator of the National Portrait Gallery's 1979–80 Lawrence exhibition, produced books on the artist in 1979 and 2005.
-Lawrence's entanglements with the Siddons family has been the subject of three books (by Oswald Knapp, André Maurois, and Naomi Royde-Smith) and a recent radio play.
+Lawrence's entanglements with the Siddons family have been the subject of three books (by Oswald Knapp, André Maurois, and Naomi Royde-Smith) and a recent radio play.

 Elizabeth Farren's portrait, c.
 1790, went to the United States.

 Lawrence's reputation as an artist fell during the Victorian era.
 Critic and artist Roger Fry did something to restore it in the 1930s, when he described Lawrence as having a "consummate mastery over the means of artistic expression" with an "unerring hand and eye".
 At one time Lawrence was more popular in the United States and France than in Britain; and some of his best known portraits, including those of Elizabeth Farren, Sarah Barrett Moulton (known to her family as Pinkie) and Charles Lambton (the "Red Boy") found their way to the United States during the early-20th-century enthusiasm there for English portraits.
 Sir Michael Levey acknowledges that Lawrence is still dismissed by some art historians: "He was a highly original artist, quite unexpected on the English scene: self-taught, self-absorbed in perfecting his own personal style, and in effect self-destructing, since he left behind no significant followers or creative influence.
 Leaving aside Sargent, his sole successor has been not in painting, but in fashionable, virtuoso photography."